Understanding Fields in V7 Go

 Example: Instead of separate calls for start_date, end_date, and rent_amount, combine them into one prompt.

-Let’s say you upload a dataset with:
+Let’s say you upload a dataset with 200 Entities (rows) and 5 Properties (columns).

-Your total fields = 200 × 5 = 1,000.
+Your total fields are 200 x 5 = 1000 Fields in total.

 By understanding how fields are counted, you can plan more efficiently and make the most of your usage.